-Scott Afzal is a Partner at Audacious Inquiry and Strategic Advisor for CRISP, a health information exchange serving Maryland, DC, and West Virginia.
+Scott Afzal is the President of Audacious Inquiry and a Strategic Advisor for CRISP, a health information exchange serving Maryland, DC, and West Virginia.
 Across both roles, Scott establishes organizational growth strategies, delivery system reform initiatives, and technology solutions to support value-based payment models and connected communities.
 Through Ai, Mr. Afzal advises other states, health systems, and health information organizations on health information exchange (HIE) implementation approaches and sustainability strategy.
 Previously at CRISP, Mr. Afzal served as the Program Director for the organization’s first 10 years; he managed the roll-out of CRISP’s HIE network while leading the development of new service offerings.
 Scott is a noted speaker on HIE, having presented at regional and national health IT conferences.
-Prior to joining Audacious Inquiry, he served as a Business and Systems Integration Consultant with Accenture, Inc. out of their New York City office.
+Prior to joining Audacious Inquiry, he served as a consultant with Accenture, Inc. out of their New York City office.
 Mr. Afzal holds a Bachelor of Science in Business Administration (BSBA) from Bucknell University.

 Greg Farnum is a Principal at Audacious Inquiry with subject matter expertise in health IT and policy.
 He possesses program management capabilities and he can reliably execute federal and state contracts of all sizes, given his 20+ years in leadership roles.
 As a relationship manager for the ONC portfolio of contracts, Mr. Farnum oversees Ai’s activities to ensure quality control and stakeholder satisfaction.
 Currently he supports ONC contracts for: the JIRA issue tracking system; enhancements to the Standards Implementation Testing (SITE) platform; Health IT Certification Program Support Services and the ONC Health IT Certification Program Certified Health IT Product List (”open data” CHPL).
 In addition to his work for the ONC, Mr. Farnum has operated and worked with multiple health information exchange organizations (HIOs) to deploy population health tools, which support health reform objectives.
 Before joining Ai, Mr. Farnum was the founder and CEO of the Vermont health information exchange, called Vermont information technology leaders (VITL).
 He was the former Vice President/CIO for the Vermont Association of Hospitals and Health Systems, and he co-founded the New Hampshire/Vermont Strategic HIPAA Implementation Project (NHVSHIP).
 His Bachelors Degree was obtained through the University of Vermont.